Mentors are a vital part of OUR Programme and are selected for their expertise and passion

 Mentorship in The Tony Elumelu Foundation Entrepreneurship Programme is an out-of-the-classroom experience for close guidance to encourage the personal learning and development of entrepreneurial skills in the selected applicants within a closed mentorship and learning platform.

 The process of becoming a mentor will begin with registration, which will be subject to review.
-Following acceptance for mentorship, access to the mentorship and learning platform with its one thousand mentees will be given.
-Matching the mentees with mentors will be by a combination of requests from mentees and administrative matching to ensure best fit.
+Following acceptance for mentorship, access to the mentorship and learning platform will be given.
+Matching the mentees with mentors will be by requests from mentees and administrative matching to ensure best fit.

-As a mentor, you will work with up to three assigned mentees in a task-based learning forum for 12 weeks where you will encourage each mentee to go out and implement each learning module.
+As a mentor, you will work with up to three assigned mentees in a task-based learning forum for 6 weeks where you will encourage each mentee to go out and implement each learning module.
+Post training you will support your mentee for 11 months by setting monthly milestone achievements which will be measured to ensure success

 The platform also features forums for both peer-to-peer and inter-group discussions and an easy integration of social media profiles (e.g. on LinkedIn) to facilitate sharing and networking.